AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `matchCallback` — optional, string or regular expression for stringified callback matching;
 defaults to match all callbacks; invalid regular expression will cause exit and rule will not work
 - `matchDelay` — optional, defaults to 1000, matching setTimeout delay; decimal integer OR '*' for any delay
-- `boost` — optional, default to 0.05, float, capped at 50 times for up and down (0.02...50), setTimeout delay multiplier
+- `boost` — optional, default to 0.05, float, capped at 1000 times for up and 50 for down (0.001...50), setTimeout delay multiplier

 **Examples**
 1. Adjust all setTimeout() x20 times where timeout equal 1000ms: